Chris Jones (Arkansas politician): Primary election

 Jones spoke of his intent to unite Arkansans, mentioning the low level of voter participation.
-By mid-October, Jones had raised over $1 million dollars.
+By mid-October, Jones had raised over $1 million.
 Jones maintained the front-runner status throughout the primary race, in both opinion polls and fundraising.

 In February, Jones visited all 75 counties of Arkansas during "The Promise of Arkansas Tour".
 On the tour, Jones discussed his "PB&J" policy agenda: preschool, broadband, and jobs, citing Arkansas's ranking in the bottom of education.
 The tour also served as a listening tour where Jones said that he could learn what issues mattered most to Arkansans.
 Jones argued that the state could fulfill its promise through "faith, hope, and hard work."

 Besides Jones, there were four additional candidates in the Democratic primary: Anthony Bland, Jay Martin, James Russell and Supha Xayprasith-Mays.
 The primary election was held on May 24, 2022.
 Jones handily won the race with 70.4% of the vote.

 Jones became the first Black candidate to run for governor from the Democratic Party, and the first Black candidate to win the Democratic primary for a state-wide office.